openxla/shardy/docs/sdy_dialect.md

 A tensor sharding is bound to a specific mesh, and can only reference axis names from that mesh.
 The dimension shardings tell us for each dimension of the tensor, along which axes (or sub-axes) it is sharded from major to minor.
-All other axes that don’t shard a dimension are either implicitly or explicitly (if they appear in the list of replicated axes) replicated.
+All other axes that don't shard a dimension are either implicitly or explicitly (if they appear in the list of replicated axes) replicated.

 The mesh this sharding is bound to can either be specified by a symbol